My Life So Far

-My Life So Far is a 1999 film about a year in the life of a ten-year-old Scottish boy.
+My Life So Far is a 1999 film about a year in the life of ten-year-old Scottish boy Fraser Pettigrew.
 It was directed by Hugh Hudson, with screenplay by Simon Donald.
 The film is set in 1927 and is based on Son of Adam, the memoirs of Denis Forman, a British television executive.

 Plot

-The film tells the story of how the Pettigrew family, living in their family estate Kiloran House in Scotland, deal with changes brought by the end of World War I, told through the point of view of one of the Pettigrew children, Fraser (Robert Norman).
+The film tells the story of how the Pettigrew family, living in their family estate Kiloran House in Scotland, deal with changes brought by the end of World War I, told through the point of view of one of the Pettigrew children, Fraser.

-The family is headed by the maternal grandmother MacIntosh (Rosemary Harris), affectionately known as "Gamma", whose decisions are to be obeyed without question.
-Gamma's son Morris (Malcolm McDowell) left home to build a career for himself and become a well-to-do businessman; while her younger daughter Moira (Mary Elizabeth Mastrantonio) followed the traditional route – she fell in love with Edward Pettigrew (Colin Firth), gave up becoming an opera singer and settled down at her family estate to raise a large family.
+The family is headed by the maternal grandmother MacIntosh, affectionately known as "Gamma", whose decisions are to be obeyed without question.
+Gamma's son Morris left home to build a career for himself and become a well-to-do businessman; while her younger daughter Moira followed the traditional route – she fell in love with Edward Pettigrew, gave up becoming an opera singer and settled down at her family estate to raise a large family.

-Edward typical of country gentry – owns a minor business (turning sphagnum moss into medical dressings), pious and defender of traditional values (gives a speech at every Sunday service), loves and listens only to Beethoven and has a passion for inventions and mechanical improvements all over the estate.
+Edward, typical of country gentry, owns a minor business (turning sphagnum moss into medical dressings), has pious and defender of traditional values (gives a speech at every Sunday service), loves and listens only to Ludwig van Beethoven and has a passion for inventions and mechanical improvements all over the estate.
 All of which are laughed at by Morris, who lives in London but comes back to visit often, as he is competing with Edward to inherit the estate after Gamma passes away; they mutually loathe each other.